Shaw Local

 Mark A. Cooper

-A Rockford man will spend at least the next 31 years of his life in prison after being sentenced Tuesday, Dec.
-9, for home invasion and the armed robbery of a Rochelle home earlier this year.
+A Rockford man will spend at least the next 31 years in prison after being sentenced Tuesday, Dec.
+9, for home invasion and armed robbery at a Rochelle home earlier this year.

-Mark A. Cooper, 48, of Rockford, was sentenced to 58 years in the Illinois Department of Corrections on concurrent sentences of 29 years for the home invasion and armed robbery at the Rochelle home in February.
-He will then serve an additional 20 years for being an armed habitual criminal.
+Mark A. Cooper, 48, of Rockford, was sentenced to 58 years in the Illinois Department of Corrections on concurrent sentences of 29 years for the home invasion and armed robbery at a Rochelle home in February.
+He then will serve an additional 20 years for being an armed habitual criminal.

 He must serve 50% of the home invasion and armed robbery sentences and 85% of the habitual criminal sentence, making him eligible for release in 2054, Assistant State’s Attorney Matthew Leisten said.